pietrobelluno/todo/README.md

 # todo list by Pietro Belluno

 ## how to run
-  - first of all you need to clone the project itself for your machine.
+  - first of all you need to clone the project to your machine.

 ### run frontend:
   - you need to edit the api url in the `.env`, see `.env-example` file